machingclee/machingclee.github.io/static/media/015-tiemetable-system.a6f3b336.md

 ##### Problems of architecture as simple as Controller-Service-Repository (CSR)

-Here is my experience working with traditional CSR-architecture (三層式架構).

 In the course of development several backend problems in CSR-architecture pop up easily that I always feel painful:

 <Example>

-**Problem 1 (No (and not possible to have) clear responsibility separation of services).**  From CSR point of view, service is just an interface to handle or to break the request into serveral pieces, and *nothing more*, that causes the problem.
+**Problem 1 (No (and not possible to have) clear separation of responsibility among services).**  From CSR point of view, service is just an interface to handle or to break the request into serveral pieces, and *nothing more*, that causes the problem.

 As time goes by, developer is easy to build *multiple services* serving a similar purpose.